Bananz0/eGPUae/README.md

 - Detects when you safe-remove your eGPU
 - Waits for you to unplug and replug it
 - **Automatically enables it** when reconnected!
+- Shows **Windows notifications** for important events
+- Checks for updates daily and notifies you
 - Logs all activity with automatic rotation (max 500 KB)

 ---